Helvin08/Helvin08/README.md

 ---

 ## 💼 Professional Summary
-Passionate Frontend Developer skilled in building responsive and modern web applications using JavaScript and Python.
+Passionate Frontend Developer skilled in building responsive and modern web applications using HTML, CSS, JavaScript and Python.
 Experienced in creating booking platforms and interactive user interfaces.

 ---